APPCERT.DLL

 Use the X.509 certificate to send S/MIME encrypted mail.

-I also expect to see a full (real) name as sender, not a nickname!
+I also expect to see your full (real) name as sender, not your nickname.

 I abhor top posts and expect inline quotes in replies.